webdeva4/lpi-challenge/README.md

  **The database schema you use to implement your solution.**
- _This project's database is comprised of 3 tables users table: stores the id of the user, the name of the user cities table: stores id of the city, the name of the city, the name of the state visits table: stores id of the visit, user_id, and city_id_
+ _This project's database is comprised of 3 tables

+ users table: stores the id of the user, the name of the user

+ cities table: stores id of the city, the name of the city, the name of the state

+ visits table: stores id of the visit, user_id, and city_id_

+ There are foreign key constraits on the user_id of the visits table referencing the id in users table

+ There are foreign key constraits on the city_id of the visits table referencing the id in cities table

  **Installation / implementation instructions for running locally**